Denver weather: Where will it snow this weekend?

-DENVER (KDVR) — Denver’s weather will stay warm and dry before big changes on Sunday.
+DENVER (KDVR) — Denver’s weather will stay warm and dry before big changes tomorrow.

 Sunday’s storm system will likely bring the first freezing temperatures of the season to metro Denver and the first impactful snowfall to parts of Colorado’s mountains.

-For the third day in a row, temperatures hit the upper 70s in Denver on Friday afternoon.
-The evening will stay warm and dry with increasing clouds.
+For the fourth day in a row, temperatures hit the upper 70s in Denver.
+Wind will be the first impact and will stay gusty through Monday.

-A fire weather warning is in place for parts of the northern Front Range until 6 p.m. tonight.
-Winds will decrease after sunset.

-Overnight low temperatures will fall to 46 degrees in Denver to start out Saturday.
+Winds will pick up and be strong so no outdoor burning as we have high fire danger across the eastern Plains.

 The mountains, especially areas west of the Continental Divide, will see the heaviest snowfall.
 Although most of the precipitation stays in the mountains, a few showers will spill over onto the Front Range, plains and foothills on and off on Sunday.